hmakhethakhetha-star/my-shopping-site/README.md

 # 🛒 My Shopping Site

 A simple static website that displays grocery items such as bread, milk, fruit, and household essentials.
-This project was created as part of a web development task and deployed using GitHub Pages.
+This project was deployed using GitHub Pages.

 ---